About

 Venue & Travel Information

-BTMM 2025 will take place at University of Toronto, Canada.
+BTMM 2026 will take place at McGill University, Montreal, Canada.

 Meeting Location